 The origins of Westwood‘s street names are maddeningly opaque.
-Some say they honor employees of the Janss Investment Corp., who owned and subdivided Westwood and Holmby Hills in the 1920s, but I have searched far and wide and could only ascertain two: Hilts Avenue for Harry Hilts and Wilkins Avenue for Alfred Harold Wilkins (1885-1974).
-As VP and general sales manager of Janss, Wilkins was as big as you could get at the company without being a Janss brother.
-The Canadian native first came to L.A. in 1905 and worked for Arthur Letts at The Broadway department store.
-After a stint in Toronto, he returned to L.A. in 1911 and was soon hired by Edwin and Harold Janss as their advertising manager.
-As it happened, Harold Janss had just married Arthur Letts’s daughter Gladys; a decade later, the Jansses would buy Letts’s vast property and transform it into Westwood, with Wilkins overseeing sales in Westwood Village.
+Some say they honor employees of the Janss Investment Co., who owned and subdivided Westwood and Holmby Hills in the 1920s, but I can only ascertain three: Hilts, Bainbridge, and Wilkins avenues.
+The latter is for Alfred Harold Wilkins (1885-1974), VP and general sales manager of the company – as big as you could get without being one of the Janss brothers.
+Wilkins, a Canadian expat, first came to L.A. in 1905 and worked for Arthur Letts at The Broadway department store.
+After a stint in Toronto, he returned to L.A. in 1911 and was soon hired by Edwin and Harold Janss as their advertising manager; perhaps not coincidentally, Harold had just married Letts’s daughter Gladys.
+A decade later, the Jansses would buy Letts’s vast property and transform it into Westwood, with Wilkins overseeing sales in Westwood Village.
 Wilkins grew quite fond of the area: he lived in Holmby Hills from 1928 onward and is even buried in Westwood with his wife Estelle (1888-1975).